Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Golden Grove indicates that there are 76 active transport stops currently operating within the area.
-These stops serve a mix of bus routes, with a total of 29 individual routes providing service to the community.
-The collective weekly passenger trips facilitated by these routes amount to 2,665.
-The accessibility of public transport in Golden Grove is rated as good, with residents typically located approximately 204 meters from their nearest transport stop.
-As a predominantly residential area, most residents commute outward for work or other purposes.
-The car remains the primary mode of transportation for commuting, used by 88% of residents, while 10% opt for public buses.
+The analysis of public transportation in Golden Grove indicates that there are currently 76 active transport stops operating within the area.
+These stops primarily serve buses, with a total of 29 individual routes providing service.
+Collectively, these routes facilitate 2,665 weekly passenger trips.
+The accessibility of transport in Golden Grove is rated as good, with residents typically located approximately 204 meters from their nearest transport stop.
+As the area is predominantly residential, most commuting patterns involve outward travel.
+The car remains the dominant mode of transportation, used by 88% of residents, while 10% opt for public buses.

 On average, there are 1.5 vehicles per dwelling in Golden Grove.
-According to the 2021 Census, a relatively low percentage of residents, specifically 10.8%, work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 380 trips per day, equating to approximately 35 weekly trips per individual stop.
+According to the 2021 Census data (which may reflect COVID-19 conditions), a relatively low 10.8% of residents work from home.
+The service frequency across all routes averages approximately 380 trips per day, equating to roughly 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport